MoY17/Cyclisitic-bikeshare.github.io/README.md

 The top 3 recommendations as asked by the stakeholders were presented.<br>

-The case study can be read through this [link](https://moy17.github.io/Cyclistic-Bikeshare/).
+The case study can be read through this [link](https://moy17.github.io/Cyclistic-Bikeshare/) and Tableau visualizations are available [here](https://public.tableau.com/app/profile/james.paul.pulayan).